hl0d0w1g/planets/README.md

 Basic project with ELM to calculate our name and our weight in another planet of the solar system.

-To use it, execute the command:
+To use it, execute the command (elm 0.18 is necessary):
 ```
 sh build.sh
 ```